 [D] Debt Securities Risk.
-Investing in Bond funds or funds that invest any of their assets in debt securities exposes the contractowner to the general risks of investing in debt markets, such as interest rate, credit, and prepayment risk.
+Investing in Bond funds or funds that invest any of their assets in debt securities exposes the Policyowner to the general risks of investing in debt markets, such as interest rate, credit, and prepayment risk.
 Generally, when interest rates rise, bond prices fall, and when interest rates fall, bond prices rise.
 Therefore, an increase in interest rates would decrease the value of a bond fund's holdings.
 The ability of an issuer of a debt security to repay principal prior to a security's maturity can cause greater price volatility if interest rates change.
-Duration is a measure of bond price sensitivity to a given change in interest rates.
-Generally, the longer a bond’s duration, the greater is its price sensitivity to a change in interest rates.
+Credit risk is the risk that a bond issuer will default by failing to make the required payments on its debt obligations.

 [E] High Yield Debt Securities Risk.
 Investments in high yield bonds or lower rated and unrated debt securities are subject to greater credit risk and price fluctuation than investments in higher-rated securities.